xiaoxianyu-office/mm/Guides.md

 | [Health Displays](/Guides/Health-Displays) | Displaying a mobs health to the player in various ways |
 | [Making an NPC](/Guides/Making-An-NPC) | How to create a non-moving static NPC
 | [Spawn Message](/Guides/Spawn-Message) | Announcing to the server that your mob has spawned
+| [Your First Random Spawn](/Guides/Your-First-Random-Spawn) | Making your mob spawn randomly in the world

 <!---
 # Other Guides